ayushmaan8001/payment-intelligence-system/Readme.md

 # 💳 Payment Intelligence System

-> An end-to-end real-time payment transaction failure monitoring and intelligence system — built with Python, FastAPI, MySQL, Scikit-learn, and Tableau.
+> An end-to-end real-time payment transaction failure monitoring and intelligence system — built with Python, FastAPI, MySQL, Scikit-learn, Tableau, and Docker.

 ---

 ## 🧠 What This Project Does

-Every payment app — Swiggy, PhonePe, Amazon — deals with transaction failures daily.
+Every payment app - Swiggy, PhonePe, Amazon — deals with transaction failures daily.
 This system:
 - Ingests live transactions through a REST API built with FastAPI
 - Scores each transaction in real-time using a Random Forest ML model
 - Monitors failure patterns across payment methods, gateways, and time